InjuMichorius/Cherish/README.md

 # Cherish
-Dating feature login/register mainly focussed on frontend development
+Register/login feature for a dating application, mainly focussed on frontend development